vladimirkoba/tarantool-java/README.md

 ## Getting started

-1. Add a dependency to your `pom.xml` file.
+1. Add a dependency to your `pom.xml` file:

 ```xml
 <dependency>